 Despite living for another 14 years, the Cello Concerto was Elgar’s final major work.
-His beloved Alice was not in good health and died six months after the premiere in 1919, and this seems to have extinguished his creative spark.
-The music is private and poignant (something that caught early audiences off guard) but it still remains a richly lyrical and noble work.
+His beloved Alice was not in good health and died six months after the premiere in 1919, seemingly extinguishing his creative spark.
+The music is private and poignant (something that caught early audiences off-guard) but it still remains a richly lyrical and noble work.
 It is written as two pairs of movements with the solo cello in full focus with its bold statements and heart-rending themes, whilst the orchestra is generally confined to a background colour wash.

 The Second Symphony is a bold, unconventional work.
 It was met with instant enthusiasm by Finnish audiences, establishing Sibelius as a major composing force, but it took international listeners a little longer to recognise its genius and pioneering expression of the symphonic form.
 It is now a firm favourite due to its generally warm temperament, luscious, soaring melodies and fierce display of musical energy.

 Pre-Concert Talk: 6.20 - 6.50pm

 Free to all ticket-holders.
 Find out more here.

 Mini concert with Natalie Clein and the BSO Cello Section - a chance to hear the romantic and rich sound that only a group of cellos can achieve.
 Free to all ticket holders.

 Bruch arr.
 Ribke Kol Nidrei

 Villa-Lobos Bachianas brasileiras No.1